GitHubSecurityLab/secure-code-challenge/README.md

 #### 🔐 Submit your solution!

-1. Answer [3 simple questions](https://forms.gle/EdGsWrqMcQZQ8myN6) about this challenge and win!
+1. Answer [3 simple questions](https://forms.gle/EdGsWrqMcQZQ8myN6) about this challenge and win [GitHub Shop](https://www.thegithubshop.com/) vouchers!
 1. The competition will run in a first-come, first-served basis where winners will be the first to submit the correct answers.
 1. We will inform the winners via email and we will publish our model solutions as a **GitHub Discussion** in this repository after the challenge ends.
 1. Enjoying this callenge?
 We have 10 more for you in the [Secure Code Game](https://gh.io/securecodegame)!